Reform Act 1867: Background

-For the decades after the Great Reform Act of 1832 (the First Reform Act), cabinets (in that era leading from both Houses) had resisted attempts to push through further reform, and in particular left unfulfilled the six demands of the Chartist movement.
+For the decades after the Reform Act 1832 (the First Reform Act), cabinets (in that era leading from both Houses) had resisted attempts to push through further reform, and in particular left unfulfilled the six demands of the Chartist movement.
 After 1848, this movement declined rapidly, but elite opinion began to pay attention.
-It was thus only 27 years after the initial, quite modest, Great Reform Act that leading politicians thought it prudent to introduce further electoral reform.
-Following an unsuccessful attempt by Benjamin Disraeli to introduce a reform bill in 1859, Lord John Russell, who had played a major role in passing the 1832 Reform Act, attempted this in 1860; but the Prime Minister, Lord Palmerston, a fellow Liberal, was against any further electoral reform.
+It was thus only 27 years after the initial, quite modest, Great Reform Act 1832 that leading politicians thought it prudent to introduce further electoral reform.
+Following an unsuccessful attempt by Benjamin Disraeli to introduce a reform bill in 1859, Lord John Russell, who had played a major role in passing the Reform Act 1832, attempted this in 1860; but the Prime Minister, Lord Palmerston, a fellow Liberal, was against any further electoral reform.

 The Union victory in the American Civil War in 1865 emboldened the forces in Britain that demanded more democracy and public input into the political system, to the dismay of the upper class landed gentry who identified with the US Southern States planters and feared the loss of influence and a popular radical movement.
 Influential commentators included Walter Bagehot, Thomas Carlyle, Anthony Trollope, Karl Marx and John Stuart Mill.
 Proponents used two arguments: the balance of the constitution and "moral right".
 They emphasized that deserving, skilled, sober, thrifty, and deferential artisans deserve the franchise.
-Liberal William Gladstone emphasized the "moral" improvement of workingmen and felt that they should therefore have the opportunity of "demonstrating their allegiance to their betters".
-However the opposition warned against the low-class democracy of the United States and Australia.
+Liberal William Gladstone emphasized the "moral" improvement of working men and felt that they should therefore have the opportunity of "demonstrating their allegiance to their betters".
+However the opposition warned against the "low-class democracy" of the United States and the Australian Colonies.

 Palmerston's death in 1865 opened the floodgates for reform.
 In 1866 Russell (Earl Russell as he had been since 1861, and now Prime Minister for the second time), introduced a Reform Bill.
-It was a cautious bill, which proposed to enfranchise "respectable" working men, excluding unskilled workers and what was known as the "residuum", those seen by MPs as the "feckless and criminal" poor.
+It was a cautious bill, which proposed to enfranchise "respectable" working men, excluding unskilled workers and what was known as the "residuum", those that the MPs of the time described as feckless and criminal poor.
 This was ensured by a £7 annual rent qualification to vote—or 2 shillings and 9 pence (2s 9d) a week.
 This entailed two "fancy franchises", emulating measures of 1854, a £10 lodger qualification for the boroughs, and a £50 savings qualification in the counties.
 Liberals claimed that "the middle classes, strengthened by the best of the artisans, would still have the preponderance of power".

 When it came to the vote, however, this bill split the Liberal Party: a split partly engineered by Benjamin Disraeli, who incited those threatened by the bill to rise up against it.
 On one side were the reactionary conservative Liberals, known as the Adullamites; on the other were pro-reform Liberals who supported the Government.
 The Adullamites were supported by Tories and the liberal Whigs were supported by radicals and reformists.

 The bill was thus defeated and the Liberal government of Russell resigned.